Adrian2253/Lending-Case/random_forest/README.md

 # Random Forrest Model:

 In this step, we train a Random Forest classifier using the ranger package to predict whether a loan is Fully Paid or Charged Off.
 We use 200 trees and enable permutation-based variable importance to identify which features contribute most to the prediction.

-What is a Random Forrest?

-A random forrest curates individual trees, in this case within the example we are creating 200 different trees
+This project uses historical Lending Club data that the decision tree folder and decision tree folder started with to build a predictive model that estimates the expected return on personal loans.
+The goal is to support investment decisions by identifying loans likely to yield higher returns with minimal default risk.

+### Business Objective

+1. Which loan grades offer the highest returns
+2. How reliably we can predict those returns using loan-level features

+### Random Forrest Model

 ```
 rfModel1 <- ranger(loan_status ~., data=lcdfTrn %>%